bustle/bluestream/README.md

 #### ReadStream

 Create a read-promise stream.
 Pass it a function that takes the number of bytes or objects of wanted data and and uses `this.push` or `return` to push values or promises.
 This function should return a promise that indicates when the object/chunk are fully processed.
-Return `null` to end the stream.
+Return or push `null` to end the stream.

 Options:
   * `read` - An optional way to pass the read function